bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

         Allocation storage allocation = allocations[account][scheduleName];
         // BK NOTE - Should add a check that the allocation has not already been revoked require(allocation.amount != 0, "Allocation must exist");
-        require(!allocation.revoked, "Allocation must not be already revoked");
+        // BK OK - Fix for "WARNING - The owner can execute `revokeAccount(...)` for the same account and schedule name multiple times.
+This will result in an incorrect `totalToBeMinted` indicator variable, and possibly the disabling of this `revokeAccount(...)` function if `totalToBeMinted` underflows.
+Consider adding a check to only allow the revocation of accounts that have not been already revoked" require(!allocation.revoked, "Allocation must not be already revoked");

         // BK OK